luxurypresence/QA_Challenge/README.md

 Open [website](https://www.pokemon.com/us/) and create test script for the following:

-Scenario 1 - Navigate to the Pokedex and Search by Name </br>
+Scenario 1 - Navigate to the Pokedex and create an account </br>
-Scenario 2 - Navigate to the Pokedex and Sort by Highest Number (First) </br>
-Scenario 3 - From the Home Page, scroll through the Featured Pokemon Gallery Slider and verify Dewott in its highlighted select state </br>
-Scenario 4 - By selecting 'Explore More Pokemon' CTA on the Home Page, find Jiggly Puff in the hover state of the Pokedex </br>
-Scenario 5 - Create a new scenario that you wish to add </br>
+Scenario 2 - Create a new scenario that you wish to add </br>

 ## 🎯 API Automation Test

-Task 1 - Create a scenario and check status code OK </br>
+Task 1 - Create a scenario and check status code </br>
-Task 2 - Create a scenario and check status code Not Found </br>
-Task 3 - Create a scenario and check data results </br>
+Task 2 - Create a scenario and check data results</br>
-Task 4 - Create an scenario that simulate create a new pokemon </br>
-Task 5 - Create an scenario that simulate create a login in a API : check if the create was successfull </br>
-Task 6 - Create an scenario that simulate edit a login in a API : create a new scenario that check if the access was denied </br>
+Task 3 - Create a new scenario that you wish to add </br>
-Task 7 - Create two requests on Pokemon API with two pokemons that you wish to choose, comparer results:
-         Create a scenario where data result is the same (e.g. power of the pokemon) Create a scenario where data result is not the same  (e.g. name of the pokemon)

-## 🎯 Contract Test
-Task 1 - Create a contract test and check if results was ok</br>
-Task 2 - Create a contract test and check if results was not ok</br>

 ## :rotating_light: What should the project consist of?